City of Military Glory: Kozelsk

-Kozelsk was conferred the status of “City of Military Glory” by President Medvedev on December 5, 2009, for “courage, endurance and mass heroism, exhibited by defenders of the city in the struggle for the freedom and independence of the Motherland”.
+Kozelsk was conferred the status of "City of Military Glory" by President Medvedev on December 5, 2009, for "courage, endurance and mass heroism, exhibited by defenders of the city in the struggle for the freedom and independence of the Motherland".

 Kronstadt

-Due to its importance and the role played by the people and the Soviet Navy in its defense, Kronstadt was conferred the status of “City of Military Glory” by President Medvedev on April 27, 2009, for “courage, endurance and mass heroism, exhibited by defenders of the city in the struggle for the freedom and independence of the Motherland” during the war.
-The strong defense of the city coupled with its wartime role helped save Leningrad (now St. Petersburg) from total destruction in the 1941-44 siege.
+Due to its importance and the role played by the people and the Soviet Navy in its defense, Kronstadt was conferred the status of "City of Military Glory" by President Medvedev on April 27, 2009, for "courage, endurance and mass heroism, exhibited by defenders of the city in the struggle for the freedom and independence of the Motherland" during the war.
+The strong defense of the city coupled with its wartime role helped save Leningrad (now St. Petersburg) from total destruction in the 1941–44 siege.

 Kursk

-Kursk, the town where one of the biggest Eastern Front battles took place (the 1943 Battle of Kursk), was conferred the status of “City of Military Glory” by President Putin on April 27, 2007, for “courage, endurance and mass heroism, exhibited by defenders of the city in the struggle for the freedom and independence of the Motherland”.
+Kursk, the town where one of the biggest Eastern Front battles took place (the 1943 Battle of Kursk), was conferred the status of "City of Military Glory" by President Putin on April 27, 2007, for "courage, endurance and mass heroism, exhibited by defenders of the city in the struggle for the freedom and independence of the Motherland".

 Luga

-Luga was conferred the status of “City of Military Glory” by President Putin on May 5, 2008, for “courage, endurance and mass heroism, exhibited by defenders of the city in the struggle for the freedom and independence of the Motherland”.
+Luga was conferred the status of "City of Military Glory" by President Putin on May 5, 2008, for "courage, endurance and mass heroism, exhibited by defenders of the city in the struggle for the freedom and independence of the Motherland".

 Lomonosov

-Lomonosov was conferred the status of “City of Military Glory” by President Medvedev on November 4, 2011, for “courage, endurance and mass heroism, exhibited by defenders of the city in the struggle for the freedom and independence of the Motherland".
+Lomonosov was conferred the status of "City of Military Glory" by President Medvedev on November 4, 2011, for "courage, endurance and mass heroism, exhibited by defenders of the city in the struggle for the freedom and independence of the Motherland".

 Malgobek

-Malgobek was conferred the status of “City of Military Glory” by President Putin on October 8, 2007, for “courage, endurance and mass heroism, exhibited by defenders of the city in the struggle for the freedom and independence of the Motherland".
+Malgobek was conferred the status of "City of Military Glory" by President Putin on October 8, 2007, for "courage, endurance and mass heroism, exhibited by defenders of the city in the struggle for the freedom and independence of the Motherland".

 Maloyaroslavets

-Part of Kaluga Oblast, the small town of Maloyaroslavets was caught up in the action of the Battle of Moscow from October 1941 to January 1942 and thus became, because for the “courage, endurance and mass heroism, exhibited by defenders of the city in the struggle for the freedom and independence of the Motherland” shown during the town's two and a half month German occupation, eligible for the title of City of Military Glory by President Putin, by virtue of Presidential Law No.2012-608, in one of his first official acts as President, on May 7, 2012.
+Part of Kaluga Oblast, the small town of Maloyaroslavets was caught up in the action of the Battle of Moscow from October 1941 to January 1942 and thus became, because for the "courage, endurance and mass heroism, exhibited by defenders of the city in the struggle for the freedom and independence of the Motherland" shown during the town's two and a half month German occupation, eligible for the title of City of Military Glory by President Putin, by virtue of Presidential Law No.2012-608, in one of his first official acts as President, on May 7, 2012.

-Mariupol (Ukraine)
+Mariupol

-Mariupol was deisgnated a City of Military Glory by President Vladimir Putin on November 15, 2022.
+Mariupol was designated a City of Military Glory by President Vladimir Putin on November 15, 2022, on account of the resistance of its residents during the 3-year long German occupation (1941-1943).

-It is an occupied city of Ukraine.
+Its award was made to celebrate the Russian offensive that led to its occupation early in the year.

-Melitopol (Ukraine)
+Melitopol

-Melitopol was designed a City of Military Glory by President Vladimir Putin on November 15, 2022.
+Melitopol was designated a City of Military Glory by President Vladimir Putin on November 15, 2022, after being captured during the Russian invasion of Ukraine earlier in the year.

-It is an occupied city of Ukraine.